Pennsylvanians scurry to fix mail-in ballots after ruling

 Elections officials in Philadelphia and Allegheny, which includes Pittsburgh, announced measures they were taking in response to state Supreme Court orders in recent days that said mail-in ballots may not be counted if they lack accurate handwritten dates on the exterior envelopes.

 The Department of State said it was unclear just how many ballots are at issue across the state.
-The agency on Sunday asked counties to provide the numbers, broken down by political party.
+The agency over the weekend asked counties to provide the numbers, broken down by political party.
 Officials said some counties were not letting voters fix their mistakes.

 Ahead of Tuesday’s midterms, more than a million mail-in and absentee ballots have already been returned in Pennsylvania, with Democrats far more likely than Republicans to vote by mail.
 The numbers are large enough that they might matter in a close race, such as the contest between Democrat John Fetterman and Republican Mehmet Oz that could determine majority control of the U.S. Senate.

-Note: This story has been corrected to say mail-in ballots must be received by 8 p.m., not 8 a.m.